drorlab/pensa/tutorial/README.md

 # PENSA Tutorial

-This repository provides a python library and several ready-to-use python scripts.
-We start with the python scripts, explaining the basic functionalities, and then explain how to access the library directly to write your own scripts or to use its methods interactively in a Jupyter Notebook.
+This repository provides a python library and several ready-to-use [python scripts](https://github.com/drorlab/pensa/tree/master/scripts).
+We explain the library in a [Jupyter Notebook](https://github.com/drorlab/pensa/blob/master/tutorial/PENSA_Tutorial.ipynb) and the scripts in the section below.
+All of this requires that the library is installed (as explained [here](https://github.com/drorlab/pensa#installation)).

 The following assumes that you have cloned the PENSA repository to your home directory (```~/```) and that you work on the Sherlock cluster at Stanford.
 If this is not the case, you should adapt the file paths accordingly.

 A note for Sherlock users: It might be useful to copy the tutorial folder to ```$OAK``` and run the scripts from there.
 Storage in the home directories is quite limited.

+## Accessing the library directly

+In your custom python script or Jupyter Notebook, import the PENSA methods via

+    from pensa import *

+Have a look at the [example notebook](https://github.com/drorlab/pensa/blob/master/tutorial/PENSA_Tutorial.ipynb) that demonstrates the functionality of the library.

 ## Usage-ready scripts